mmmewk/template-react-spa-with-aws-cdk/aws/README.md

 - Create an acm certificate for \*.topLevelDomain.
 Add the ACM_CERTIFICATE_ARN to your ENV variables.
 - Update ENV variables with your subdomain, domain, AWS account number and desired AWS region
 - Run `yarn deploy`
-- This should take a few minutes, then output a deploy command in the console
+- This should take a few minutes, then output two commands into the console
-- In the main react app `package.json` replace the deploy script with this command
+- Replace the deploy script in `.github/workflows/deploy.yml` with these commands
-- Run `yarn deploy` in the main react app
-- Check if your website is live at subdomain.topLevelDomain
+- Push your code to github

 ## Useful commands